agonising-chafe/VibeMeals/docs/spec-shop.md

   1. Today enters a **"missing ingredient"** state for that meal (similar to missed preflight):

   - "Looks like we don't have chicken for tonight."

-  2. Today offers options:
+  1. Today offers options:

   - **Swap tonight's dinner** to a recipe that doesn't need the missing item.

   - **Move this dinner** to another day (user can buy missing item later).

   - **Use a safe fallback**, when known:

     - e.g., "Use ground turkey instead of ground beef" (only if we know this is a safe substitution).

 - For missing/non-critical items (e.g., garnish):

   - Today can suggest continuing with minor adjustments (e.g., "Skip cilantro; recipe will still work").

-#### Guardrails:
+#### Guardrails

 - We never pretend a missing core ingredient is present.